 A fixed price model is usually chosen by public and not-for-profit organizations for small and medium size projects.
 Strictly defined requirements and clear acceptance criteria in a fixed price model allows you to count on the fixed budget and fixed deadline time and plan your company activity accordingly with minimum risks for surprises.

-If a fixed price model is appropriate for your web project, please contact our specialists who gladly implement any of your ideas.
+If a fixed price model is appropriate for your web project, please contact our website development services company, who gladly implement any of your ideas.